 Time spent creating presentations is time not spent selling.

-Provide your team with pre-approved sales deck templates and proposal formats they can tailor when implementing a sales strategy.
+Provide your team with pre-approved sales deck templates and proposal formats they can tailor when implementing a sales strategy, including a high-converting sales proposal template.
 Templates help promote consistency across pitches and free your reps to focus on connecting with potential buyers.

 For example, a proposal template might include customizable sections that address specific client needs or challenges.
 Add fields for important data or personalized suggestions to make each pitch feel personalized and easy to prepare.